SMEMO: Social Memory for Trajectory Forecasting: Introduction

 In this paper, we present a model with a Social MEmory MOdule (SMEMO) for trajectory forecasting, where the core element consists of a Memory Augmented Neural Network that is trained to store past information from multiple agents in a shared external memory and recall and manipulate this information to make predictions.
 As a byproduct, explicitly storing and reading the trajectory states of the individual agents makes our model interpretable.
 This allows us to explain cause-effect relationships in our predictions, i.e. to show how a generated trajectory is influenced by the motion of the surrounding agents.
 Providing explainable predictions is a particularly sensitive aspect when dealing with safety-critical systems, as demonstrated by the increasing interest that this topic has recently started to gain~\cite{kothari2020human, bach2015pixel, selvaraju2017grad}.
 We provide evidence of the effectiveness of our solution with application to pedestrian trajectory prediction in crowded environments, where modeling of interactions between the agents is particularly challenging due to unpredictable rules that govern crowds and the unconstrained variability of agents' movements.

-The main contributions of our work are the following: \begin{itemize} \item We propose a new model with an external working memory, which we refer to as Social MEmory MOdule (SMEMO), capable of modeling agent interactions for trajectory prediction.
-To the best of our knowledge we are the first to exploit end-to-end trainable memories for this task.
+The main contributions of our work are the following: \begin{itemize} \item We propose a new model with an end-to-end external working memory, which we refer to as Social MEmory MOdule (SMEMO), capable of modeling agent interactions for trajectory prediction.

 \item Thanks to multiple memory heads, SMEMO is able to generate multiple diverse predictions, addressing the multimodal nature of the task.

 \item We show that our model is able to understand social rules in crowded scenarios.
 We present a new synthetic dataset of social interactions between multiple agents, and show that our solution outperforms the current state of the art models especially in the presence of tight social interaction.